AlgoExpert Review: Is SpaceComplexity the Better Pick for Your Prep Stage?

 Where it falls short:

-The peer matchmaking is inconsistent.
-Wildly so.
+Peer matchmaking is the bigger problem.
+Wildly inconsistent.
 Who you get, how prepared they are, whether the session is useful: all of it hinges on whoever shows up.
 One session you get a sharp candidate who's seriously prepped.
-The next session someone wants you to explain what a binary tree is.
+The next someone wants you to explain what a binary tree is.
 Not a reliable practice format.

 AlgoExpert doesn't train the spoken performance.
 You watch videos, write code in a workspace, maybe do a peer session or two.
 But it never puts you through the uncomfortable experience of thinking out loud under pressure, handling a follow-up, and getting scored on how well you communicated.
 That's the interview.